markotesic/markotesic.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am a Senior AI Analyst at the [Department for Science, Innovation and Technology](https://www.gov.uk/government/organisations/department-for-science-innovation-and-technology) (DSIT), working on the impacts of AI on labour markets and the economy.
+My work includes modelling the effects of AI on productivity and workforce change, assessing AI adoption, and supporting policy on AI skills and adoption.

-I am a [Research Associate](http://lcfi.ac.uk/people/marko-tesic/) at the [Leverhulme Centre for the Future of Intelligence, University of Cambridge](http://www.lcfi.ac.uk/), where I focus on AI evaluation.
-My work includes assessing the validity of benchmarks, evaluating the cognitive abilities of large language models, and translating AI capabilities to job demands in the human workforce.
-Some of my research is supported by the [OECD](https://www.oecd.org/en/about/projects/artificial-intelligence-and-future-of-skills.html).
+Previously, I was a [Research Associate](http://lcfi.ac.uk/people/marko-tesic/) at the [Leverhulme Centre for the Future of Intelligence, University of Cambridge](http://www.lcfi.ac.uk/), where I worked on AI evaluation.
+This included assessing the validity of benchmarks, evaluating the capabilities of large language models, and mapping AI capabilities to job tasks in the human workforce.
+This research was supported by the [OECD](https://www.oecd.org/en/about/projects/artificial-intelligence-and-future-of-skills.html).

-Previously, I was a [Royal Academy of Engineering UK IC](https://raeng.org.uk/ukicpostdoc) postdoctoral research fellow investigating the impact of explanations of AI predictions on our beliefs.
-I also studied people's causal and probabilistic reasoning and have a strong interest in data analysis, causal modeling and Bayesian network analysis.
+Before that, I was a [Royal Academy of Engineering UK IC](https://raeng.org.uk/ukicpostdoc) postdoctoral research fellow investigating the impact of explanations of AI predictions on our beliefs.
+I also worked people's causal and probabilistic reasoning and have a strong interest in data analysis and Bayesian modelling.

 I received a Ph.D. in Psychology from [Birkbeck's Psychological Sciences department](https://www.bbk.ac.uk/departments/psychology), an M.A. in Logic and Philosophy of Science from [the Munich Center for Mathematical Philosophy, LMU](https://www.mcmp.philosophie.uni-muenchen.de/index.html) and a B.A. in Philosophy from [University of Belgrade, Serbia](https://www.f.bg.ac.rs/en2).
 See my [CV](uploads/resume.pdf) for more info on my background, research and work experience.